elastos/Elastos.Hive.Node/hive_node_api.md

 ```

 - Run a script to get all the group messages for a particular group ID.
 This has a subcondition that needs to be satisifed first.
 This subcondition can access the values of "params" as they are.
 Mongodb queries are allowed as part of these fields.
+NOTE: We can use the field "context" along with its inner value "target_did" to tell hive which did user to use when accessing vault.
+This is necessary when user1 wants to call user2's vault
 ```json
 HTTP: POST
 URL: /api/v1/scripting/run_script